Generalization in diffusion models arises from geometry-adaptive harmonic representations: Inductive biases

-To minimize this MSE, the denoiser must trade off the approximate ``rank'' of the Jacobian (equal to the trace, which is the sum of the eigenvalues) against the squared magnitude of the denoising step.
-The denoiser thus locally behaves as a (soft) projection on a subspace whose dimension corresponds to the rank of the Jacobian.
+To minimize MSE, the denoiser must trade off the approximate ``rank'' of the Jacobian (the trace is the sum of the eigenvalues) against an estimate of the denoising error: $\norm{y-f(y)}^2 - \sigma^2 d$.
+The denoiser thus locally behaves as a (soft) projection on a subspace whose dimensionality corresponds to the rank of the Jacobian.
 As we now explain, this subspace approximates the support of the posterior distribution $p(x|y)$, and thus gives a local approximation of the support of $p(x)$.

 It is shown in \Cref{app:miyasawa} that the optimal minimum MSE denoiser and its Jacobian are given by